gabeklavans/website/src/posts/Gamejay.md

 Converting GameJay to a mini-app is absolutely in my plans, but for now I'm satisfied with what I've accomplished so far using the games API.

 Now stop reading so dang much and [go play](https://t.me/gamejaybot) some boggle I mean word hunt I mean Word Hunt Online.

+[^1]: "Walk a man across a bridge, and he'll have dealt with one problem.
+Teach a man to cross bridges, and he'll deal with problems for life."